Rob Ninkovich: 2008

-Return to New Orleans Saints
+New Orleans Saints (second stint)

 On December 3, 2008, the New Orleans Saints signed Ninkovich off the Dolphins' practice squad.
 He was released on July 30, 2009, after the Saints signed long snapper Jason Kyle.
 Ninkovich had previously been considered as a long snapping option for the Saints in the offseason.

 New England Patriots

 2009

 On August 2, 2009, the New England Patriots signed Ninkovich to a one-year, $535,000 contract.

 He made the Patriots' 53-man roster and recorded his first NFL sack in Week 5 against the Denver Broncos.
 He received a contract extension through the 2011 season on November 6, 2009.
 Overall, he played in 15 games for the Patriots in 2009, finishing with 23 tackles and one sack.

 2010

 Ninkovich began the 2010 season as a starter at outside linebacker.
 In the team's Week 4 game against the Miami Dolphins on Monday Night Football, Ninkovich recorded his first career interception, and later in the game added another interception and a sack.
 He finished the season with a career-high 62 tackles, four sacks, and two interceptions in 16 games played (10 starts).